suhuf/THM_Write-/Writeups/Carnage.md

 **Which certificate authority issued the SSL certificate to the first domain from the previous question?**

-We can sort communiction to the domains according to packet number by selecting **No.** where we can see our first domain is the **finejewels[.]com[.]au** domain let's follow the stream to get some more information:
+We can sort communication to the domains according to packet number by selecting **No.** where we can see our first domain is the **finejewels[.]com[.]au** domain let's follow the stream to get some more information:

 <img width="1286" height="766" alt="image" src="https://github.com/user-attachments/assets/e487360f-5d50-47f0-9878-771929e78eb8" />